 There are very specific rules that must be met in order to qualify for an annulment in New York.
 For example, both parties must be at least 18 years old for the marriage to be valid in New York.
 If not, both parents of a minor as well as a judge in some cases must consent and approve of the marriage of a minor child.
 In addition, the marriage in Long Island or throughout New York may be annulled if one party is not mentally sound or if one party cannot consummate the marriage through a physical, sexual act.
 A marriage in Long Island may also be annulled if one party was coerced into the marriage or if fraud took place.

 All annulments must be approved by a judge through an official hearing.
 The party who is requesting an annulment must prove his or her qualifications for an annulment during the hearing.
-With this in mind, hiring a Long Island lawyer who is familiar with marriage and divorce laws in New York to represent you may provide you with the overall results.
+With this in mind, hiring a Long Island lawyer who is familiar with marriage and divorce laws in New York to represent you may provide you with the best overall results.

 Legal Annulment of Void Marriages